 \section{Abstract}

 We investigate the geometric properties of Steklov eigenfunctions in smooth manifolds.
 We derive the refined doubling estimates and Bernstein's inequalities.
-For the real analytic manifolds, we are able to obtain the sharp upper bound for the measure of interior nodal sets $H^{n-1}(\mathcal{N}_\lambda)\leq C\lambda$.
-Here the positive constant $C$ depends only on the manifolds.
+For the real analytic manifolds, we are able to obtain the sharp upper bound for the measure of interior nodal sets.